SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

     Simplified circuit diagram

-To improve the dynamic range of the current measurement, the sense resistor Rs can be selected from three values (8 Ohm, 800 Ohm and 80 kOhm).
+To improve the dynamic range of the current measurement, the sense resistor |RSNS| can be selected from three values (8 Ohm, 800 Ohm and 80 kOhm).
 The selection is controlled via a multiplexer which is programmed over the I2C bus.
 The programmable sense resistor enables these current measurement ranges:

     ========  ===========  ==================  ==========